We have brought back our Aluminum Wheel Spacers!

 What about thread lock?

-Our opinion on thread lock is that it should not be used for wheels or wheel spacers.
-Because wheel hardware is expected to lose torque initially, we need the threads to be free in order to double check torque.
-Marlin recommends just the opposite in fact, which is to use anti-seize.
-The reason for this is similar to the oiling of cylinder head bolts: A low friction environment is necessary in order to get an accurate measurement of torque.
+In fact, Marlin recommends the opposite which is to use anti-seize.
+Similar to oiling cylinder head bolts, a low friction environment is necessary in order to get an accurate measurement of torque.
 An argument could be made to use thread lock after the wheel spacers are broken in, but what happens the next time your wheels are off and you'd like to double-check your wheel spacer nut torque?
-If loctite is used then you cannot follow through with proper operational maintenance.
+If thread lock is used then you cannot follow through with proper maintenance.